vijayanathan23/WSoC-TestRepo2/core/Level 1/README.md

 ## About

-- Level 1 consists of three simple challenges revolving around Python file handling.
+- Level 1 consists of two simple challenges revolving around Python file handling.
 - Maximum points you can gain from this level is 20.
 - Distribution of points for each of the challenges is mentioned below.
     - Challenge 1 : 8 points.